AlexKay15/Alex-Kay-Projects/README.md

 ---

 ### Interrupt-Driven JTAG Adder
-Built a Nios II assembly program for the DE10-Lite that receives signed integer input over JTAG UART, maintains a running sum, and displays the result on seven-segment displays.
+Built a Nios II assembly program for the DE10-Lite board that receives signed integer input over JTAG UART, maintains a running sum, and displays the result on seven-segment displays.
 The design uses interrupts, supports negative values, and resets when the running total exceeds the supported display range.

 **Description:**
 - Implemented JTAG UART interrupt handling in Nios II assembly